 - You must maintain the required GPA until the start of your program.
 Students whose GPA drops significantly after acceptance but before going abroad could be dismissed.

-- Once accepted, you may also be dismissed if their GPA remains at/above the program's requirement, but you perform poorly in the semester prior to your departure.
+- Once accepted, you may also be dismissed if your GPA remains at/above the program's requirement, but you perform poorly in the semester prior to your departure.
 This could include low grades, failing grades, withdrawals, or a combination of these things.

 Note that any outstanding/overdue balance on your CU Bursar's account must be paid well before you depart for your program abroad.
 We will check student balances as part of the registration process for the Education Abroad placeholder course.
 If a balance exists, we will contact you to discuss your options and whether or not you need to withdraw from your program.
-If you anticipate having a balance that you cannot pay prior to your departure, please contact your Education Abroad Program Manager (ideally, prior to committing to your program).
+If you anticipate having a balance that you cannot pay prior to your departure, please contact your Education Abroad Program Manager (ideally, prior to signing your Participant Contract and committing to your program).

 Students must complete one semester (fall or spring) of classes on the CU Boulder campus before going abroad on an Education Abroad program.
 This entails taking a full load of classes at CU Boulder and passing/completing all classes (in addition to achieving any required GPA for your program - see above).
 Incoming students (with no previous college-level credit) are eligible to go abroad during the summer after they have completed one year of CU Boulder courses.
-Transfer students with at least 12 transfer credits can go abroad during their second term at CU Boulder provided that they complete/pass their first term of CU Boulder courses. (for example, attend CU Boulder in the fall semester and go abroad in the spring).
+Transfer students with at least 12 transfer credits can go abroad during their second term at CU Boulder provided that they complete/pass their first term of CU Boulder courses (for example, attend CU Boulder in the fall semester and go abroad in the spring).
 Incoming/transfer students cannot go abroad in their very first semester as CU Boulder students.